 The kind of phone you get depends upon the mobile provider that serves your area.
 Typically you'll receive a basic smartphone that can be used for calling, texting, and some limited apps and browsing functions.

-As for your monthly service, that will vary according to your provider.
-Carriers consist of smaller providers like Assurance Wireless and Safelink Wireless.
+Your monthly service will vary according to your provider.
+Carriers include smaller providers like Assurance Wireless and Safelink Wireless.

 The average plan at the time of this writing may include:

 You can also typically pay extra to add more data or call time if you wish.
-You can learn more about free phone service for people with disabilities and other low-income people in our guide to free cell phone service.
+I recommend using our guide to free cell phone service to learn more about free phone service for people with disabilities and other low-income situations.

 Free cell phones

 If your disability qualifies you for Lifeline, you can choose to apply your benefits to a major wireless provider instead of going with the free carriers.
-All four of the big carrier - AT&T, T-Mobile and, Verizon Wireless - participate in Lifeline.
+All three of the big carriers-AT&T, T-Mobile, Verizon Wireless-participate in Lifeline.
 They typically offer a basic package for Lifeline customers.
-The discount amount at the time of this writing is $9.25 per month.
+The discount amount at the time of publication is $9.25 per month.

 How to save if you don't qualify

-If you do not qualify for a free phone and low-income rate on wireless service you can still save considerably on your device and cell phone plan.
+If you do not qualify for a free phone or a low-income rate on wireless service, you can still save considerably on your device and cell phone plan.

 Cheap cell phone plans